FaisalHammad1999/futureproofwiki/Windows-Setup.md

 - eg. `alias pip='winpty pip'` (genuinely useful)
 - eg. `alias showstuff='ls'` (genuinely not useful)

+**After making changes** \
-After making changes, make sure you save the file and **reload** GitBash before trying out your shiny new aliases!
+Make sure you save the file and **reload** GitBash before trying out your shiny new aliases - or any other changes/additions you may make in this file!
 - Either close and reopen GitBash
 - Or run `source ~/.bashrc`